Climate Myth

 Busting

-Separating evidence from misinformation to help our communities make informed choices about climate action.
+We’re separating evidence from misinformation to help our communities make informed choices about climate action.
+These pages have been created by Moray CAN, to help people explore some of the most common climate myths using trusted evidence.

 It has, but today's warming is happening much faster and is mainly caused by greenhouse gases from human activities such as burning coal, oil and gas.